Skip to main content

 You don’t need to connect every case.
 Some cases might intentionally do nothing (the branch just ends).

-Condition vs. Switch
+Condition vs. Multi-Condition

 ScenarioUse